Quist1996/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep '^{[:alpha:]}' /etc/ssh/sshd_config,Display all lines of the file /etc/ssh/sshd_config starting with a letter. tr Ac Ze,Replace all characters A and c from input to Z and e respectively. tr -d 'cC',reate a script that removes all letters c and C from input rev, Write a script that reverse its input..
+grep '^{[:alpha:]}' /etc/ssh/sshd_config,Display all lines of the file /etc/ssh/sshd_config starting with a letter. tr Ac Ze,Replace all characters A and c from input to Z and e respectively. tr -d 'cC',reate a script that removes all letters c and C from input rev, Write a script that reverse its input. cut -d ":" -f1.6 /etc/passwd | sort,Write a script that displays all users and their home directories, sorted by users.